nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 ![example workflow](https://img.shields.io/github/workflow/status/nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/work-order-service-ci-pipeline)

 # SERVICE REQUEST PRIORITY QUEUING SERVICE
-This project is a implementation of a restful queuing service, which prioritizes submitted service requests based on ranking formulas associated with each of the different service request classification types.
-Submitted requests are classified using the below classification rules.
+This project is a implementation of a restful priority queuing service, which prioritizes submitted service requests based on the different ranking formulas associated with each of the service request classification types.
+Submitted requests are classified according to the below classification rules.

 |    Classification Type      |     Rule     |
 | ---------------------------- | --------------------------- |